-The administrative law judge, having heard the testimony and considered all of the evidence in the record, finds that: The claimant resides in Johnson County which is Region 10.1 The claimant was involuntarily separated from temporary full-time employment as a Customer Care Advisor in June 2018.
-He was not voluntarily separated from a declining occupation2 or involuntarily separated due to a permanent reduction of operations.
+The administrative law judge, having heard the testimony and considered all of the evidence in the record, finds that: The claimant resides in Johnson County which is Region 10.1 The claimant was involuntarily separated from full-time employment as a Call Center Trainer in September 2018.
+She was laid off when the contract under which she worked for General Dynamic was sold to Maximus and all employees on the contract were laid off.
+Maximus has bought the building where the claimant worked and continues to operate a business.
+General Dynamic continues to operate as a business.
+The claimant was not voluntarily separated from a declining occupation2 or involuntarily separated due to a permanent reduction of operations.